Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Currently, the City of Boca Raton and Palm Beach County have orders in effect strongly encouraging individuals to wear face coverings when social distancing cannot be maintained.

-Every person working, living, visiting or doing business in the City of Boca Raton is encouraged to wear a cloth facial covering consistent with the current CDC guidelines while in any public spaces.
+Palm Beach County Emergency Order Number 10: Additional Directive on Wearing of Facial Coverings further amends PBC Emergency Order 2020-004 as of June 8, 2020 that Every person working, living, visiting or doing business in Palm Beach County is encouraged to wear a cloth facial covering consistent with the current CDC guidelines while in any public spaces.
 These areas include but are not limited to:

 Cloth face coverings can be made from common household items/materials and should: